-Our cash balances can fluctuate due to the seasonality of our business and related timing of collections of accounts receivable balances and operating expenditure payments, as well as available cash payments (as defined in the NCM LLC Operating Agreement) to NCM LLC's founding members, interest or principal payments on our term loans and the Notes due 2026 and Notes due 2028, income tax payments, TRA payments to NCM LLC's founding members and amount of quarterly dividends to NCM, Inc.'s common stockholders.
+Our cash balances can fluctuate due to the seasonality of our business and related timing of collections of accounts receivable balances and operating expenditure payments, as well as available cash payments (as defined in the NCM LLC operating agreement) to NCM LLC's founding members, interest or principal payments on our term loans and the Notes due 2026 and Notes due 2028, income tax payments, TRA payments to NCM LLC's founding members and amount of quarterly dividends to NCM, Inc.'s common stockholders.

-As discussed within the 'Recent Developments' section, due to the COVID-19 Pandemic, certain theaters within the Company's network remained temporarily closed during the six months ended July 1, 2021 and the Company's ability to advertise within the reopened theaters has been and may continue to be limited due to lower than historical levels of attendance due in part to reduced movie schedules and patron capacities at many network theaters and the timing and frequency of major motion picture releases as compared to prior years due to the COVID-19 Pandemic.
+As discussed within the 'Recent Developments' section, due to the COVID-19 Pandemic, certain theaters within the Company's network remained temporarily closed during a portion of the nine months ended September 30, 2021 and the Company's ability to advertise within the reopened theaters has been limited due to lower than historical levels of attendance due in part to reduced movie schedules and patron capacities at many network theaters and the timing and frequency of major motion picture releases as compared to prior years due to the COVID-19 Pandemic.
 The Company will have limited cash receipts until attendance levels normalize and advertising revenue increases.
 Further, once the above conditions are met there will be a lag between when revenue is generated and when the Company ultimately collects the associated accounts receivable balance.
 The Company also had reduced cash payments during the period when theaters within the Company's network were closed or attendance levels were low as expenses related to theater attendance were either not incurred or incurred at lower levels (i.e. theater access fees, Platinum Spot revenue share and network affiliate revenue share payments).
-As 97.0% of the theaters within our network were open as of July 1, 2021, the screen-based portion of these expenses is expected to return to historical levels during the third quarter of 2021 and the attendance-based portion of these expenses is expected to increase as attendance increases following the upcoming releases of many major motion pictures.
+As all of the theaters within our network were open for the third quarter of 2021, the screen-based portion of these expenses returned to historical levels and the attendance-based portion of these expenses is expected to continue to increase as attendance increases following the continued release of many major motion pictures.
 The Company also implemented the following cost-saving measures in order to preserve cash at the start of the COVID-19 Pandemic, and those measures remain in place as of the filing date: